How to Implement a Successful Guest Satisfaction Strategy in Your Hotel

 - Send a personalised guest satisfaction survey (via email, text, tablet or QR code)

 - Redirect them towards the different review portals (Google, TripAdvisor, Facebook, HolidayCheck…)

-Contract (nearly) complete.
+See How to create a successful Customer Survey for tips.
 From booking to checkout, you’ve been by your guest’s side to guarantee satisfaction.
 So, it’s now time to move on to the analysis and thus reap the fruits of your labour.

 How to measure guest satisfaction

 It’s absolutely vital to analyse your reviews in order to measure guest satisfaction.
 This also allows you to get an idea of your hotel’s strengths and weaknesses, which makes it easier to implement actions on a commercial or operational level.
 As we’ve already stated, impacting guest satisfaction requires effort, but with a good strategy, the whole process becomes fluid.
 It’s a similar story for measuring guest satisfaction.
 It might seem like an insurmountable task, given the many different portals and sites where guests can leave reviews.
 But once you have a well-structured strategy in place, everything becomes clearer.

 There are a multitude of review portals.
 Whether they come from OTAs (Booking.com, Expedia…), open portals (TripAdvisor, Google…), comparison engines (Trivago, Kayak..) or a guest satisfaction survey, reviews are everywhere.
 Thus, it would be foolish to ignore them because they provide the best indication of your guest satisfaction.
 So, how do you find your way around the never-ending influx of reviews?